evoingram/cs-bw/steps.md

 After that, I actually wrote the 'rules' and 'about' portions of this project.
 This gave me directional clarity in terms of what to do and what my overall goal was.

 Then I used the provided or suggested wireframe to build the UI, what would house the CGOL, but added my own stylings to be much more interesting than just a black-and-white rendering.
+For the interim period, I am using placeholders for the calculated pieces of information and will sub those out as I complete the code.

 ## Day 2:  Tuesday